As you are working on the Internet, you most certainly want to keep a certain level of security for yourself and your website.

 - Run all the upgrades quickly

 If you have such knowledge, just after you got a new account, you should first block all access using your firewall.
 That way, while you do the restore and upgrade process, you know the hacker can’t come in.
-Otherwise there is a chance that the hacker will have the time to access your site while you’re doing your upgrades.
+Otherwise, there is a chance that the hacker will have the time to access your site while you’re doing your upgrades.
 In most cases, though, you won’t have access to a firewall since you will be using a shared server and the other websites would certainly not want to be blocked while you fix your problematic system.

 If there were no upgrades to install after your restore, then know that your website is still unsecure.
 This may be due to a plugin you installed and which opens a door to a hacker.
 At that stage, it becomes too complicated for me to explain how to determine such a problem.
 You’d want to use your logs and have a knowledgeable programmer (like me) helping you with this.
 The programmer should be capable of finding the culprit.
 Note, however, that good hackers hide their tracks.
 They edit the logs and remove their access attempts, especially the one that succeeded (many just completely delete your logs).
 This is where having a third party log mechanism like Loggly, which offers a free account for small websites, can be useful.
 Don’t get me wrong, you won’t really need such a feature until you actually get hacked twice in a row even after upgrading everything and things otherwise look good.
 Until then, save your $$$ for other things that are more important to you.
 The cost of installation of such a feature is what will make you think about this twice.
-The account is free, but how do you send you logs to it?
+The account is free, but how do you send your logs to it?
 Unless you’re a knowledgeable system administrator, you probably won’t be able to do it on your own and there is no WordPress plugin for it.
-Loggly may have some help that are easy enough to follow if you have your own server, though.
+Loggly may have some help easy enough to follow but it requires you to have your own server.

 There are two main reasons for updates: fixing bugs and adding new features.